-It is recommended to not go 100% out the first time, but to start with a low-intensity for the few sessions and gradually intensify the effort.
+It is recommended to not go 100% out the first time, but to start with a low-intensity for the first few sessions and gradually intensify the effort.
 Like the tests above, it should be performed in a safe area with a smooth and flat surface such as a track.

 To perform the test, walk as fast you can for 1 mile and record your time in decimals (seconds / 60).
 You may also want to take your pulse immediately afterwards and record your beats per minute (bpm).

 The below formula is used to calculate your estimated VO2 Max which requires both your ending heart rate, your time in decimals, and your weight in pounds.

 VO2max = 132.853 – (0.0769 x your weight in pounds) – (0.3877 x your age) + (6.315 if you are male or 0 for females) – (3.2649 x your walking time) – (0.1565 x your heart rate at end of the test).